nagypeter/helidon-tutorial/README.md

 secret/ocirsecret created
 ```

 The project already contains a descriptor to deploy the application on Kubernetes.
 However it contains default image name what you have to modify before apply.
 Edit the `app.yaml` in the project root folder and add the following under `spec` in the `deployment` section.
-You have to add `imagePullSecrets` property and modify the `image` in the `container`.
+You have to add `imagePullSecrets` element including `- name: ocirsecret` value and also modify the `containers` element `image` property value to the image name created above.
 For example:

 ```yaml
 kind: Service